 Too broad target audience

 Facebook allows you to target a chunk of its user base for you to reach out your target market.
 Some fail to specify their target market and end up reaching out to the irrelevant audience.
-You must be specific with your target market in order to find the most effective way to reach out to them as well.
+You must be specific to your target market in order to find the most effective way to reach out to them as well.
 Don’t waste money by reaching out to a lot of Facebook users – set your target market and use this as your target audience as well.

 Not optimizing the ad for attention and clicks